Work and Wages

 Minimum Wage

 Minimum wage is set by the Government in the National Minimum Wage National Standard Order.
-The minimum wage rate in Malta is set on the recommendation of Employment Relations Board which has representation from all the social partners including independent experts.
+The minimum wage rate in Malta is set on the recommendation of the Employment Relations Board, which has representation from all the social partners, including independent experts.
 Wages at the sectoral level may also be set by the government in accordance with the recommendations of the Board.
-Wages can also be determined through collective bargaining with the condition that these should not be less than those stipulated by the government in the national standard order or sectoral wages council wage regulation order(s).
+Wages can also be determined through collective bargaining, with the condition that these should not be less than those stipulated by the government in the national standard order or sectoral wages council wage regulation order(s).

-The National Minimum Wage National Standard Order is applicable to all employees except those covered by sectoral regulation orders in which case the sectoral regulation order applies.
-Specific Wage Regulation Orders are issued for the following sectors: Hotels and Clubs; Public Transport; Construction, Agriculture; Beverage; Clay and Glass Work Products; Food Manufacturing; Hire of cars and Private Buses ; Hospitals and Clinics; Jewelery and Watches; Papers, Plastic, Chemicals and Petroleum; Private Security Services; Sextons and Custodians Professional Offices; Tobacco Manufacture; Woodworks and Private Cleaning Services; Textiles and Allied Industries; Leather Goods and Shoes Industries; Transport Equipment, Metal and Allied Industries; Agriculture and Allied Industries.
+The National Minimum Wage National Standard Order is applicable to all employees except those covered by sectoral regulation orders, in which case the sectoral regulation order applies.
+Specific Wage Regulation Orders are issued for the following sectors: Hotels and Clubs; Public Transport; Construction, Agriculture; Beverage; Clay and Glass Work Products; Food Manufacturing; Hire of cars and Private Buses; Hospitals and Clinics; Jewellery and Watches; Papers, Plastic, Chemicals and Petroleum; Private Security Services; Sextons and Custodians Professional Offices; Tobacco Manufacture; Woodworks and Private Cleaning Services; Textiles and Allied Industries; Leather Goods and Shoes Industries; Transport Equipment, Metal and Allied Industries; Agriculture and Allied Industries.

-The national minimum wage rate for part-time workers is calculated on the pro-rata basis and by the same hourly rate as that of the full-time workers.
-The hourly rate is determined by dividing the amount of minimum wage by forty.
+The national minimum wage rate for part-time workers is calculated on a pro-rata basis and by the same hourly rate as that of the full-time workers.
+The hourly rate is determined by dividing the above amount by forty.

 The Minister for Labour appoints labour inspectors to carry out inspections and ensure compliance with all employment and labour legislation, including minimum wage rates set in national standard orders or sectoral regulation orders.

-In the case of violation, i.e., failure to pay an employee the the wage as stipulated in any national standard order or sectoral regulation orders results in a fine of between 232.94 euro and 2,329.37 euro and an order to pay the employee(s) their due amount.
+In the case of violation, i.e., failure to pay an employee the wage as stipulated in any national standard order or sectoral regulation orders, results in a fine of between 232.94 euros and 2,329.37 euros and an order to pay the employee(s) their due amount.

 Regular Pay